CKMud-Mudlet-Scripts/CK/README.md

 1. Automatic Buff Handling
 2. Zetabot - Like autobot but better faster more insane
+3. Auto Learning - Master all those skills, and learn news skills if you have all the pre-req skills.

 The script will from time to time issue the following commands so its aware of the various states of your character, though most comes from MSDP